How to Spend Six Days in Cusco, Peru

 Book Your Tour: Moras and Moray Ruins Tour

-Day 4 + Tour 3: Machu Picchu
+Day 4: Machu Picchu

 Book Your Tour: Machu Picchu Tour

-Day 5 + Tour 4: Pisac Market and Ollantaytambo
+Day 5: Pisac Market and Ollantaytambo

 Book Your Tour: Ollantaytambo and Pisac Market Tour